sp-shah/Linelists/README.md

-myAll folder: consists of all the linelists (following Roederer n-cap) myAllULines folder: Should be same as myAll folder except for following changes:
+--> removed -- myAll folder: consists of all the linelists (following Roederer n-cap) --> removed -- myAllULines folder: Should be same as myAll folder except for following changes:
 	    Change made to the logg value of La line at 4050.
-Value changed to 0.428 following this source: https://ui.adsabs.harvard.edu/abs/1996MNRAS.278..997B/abstract
+Value changed to 0.428 following this source: https://ui.adsabs.harvard.edu/abs/1996MNRAS.278..997B/abstract synULines folder: consists of all the linelists including IUR and the s5 lists.
+The La 4050 loggf *should* be fixed in this folder.
+Therefore, exclusively using this folder for ULines project for now.

 data:
 one place for all the data